nwjs/nw.js/README.md

 * Write apps in modern HTML, CSS, JS and WebGL
 * Strong network and native APIs from node.js
 * Support modules written in JS and C++
+* Node and WebKit is in same thread so that the function call is very efficient.
 * Easy to package and distribute apps

 # Downloads